yeadong/swingup/README.md

 ## :video_game: Play and Enjoy
 This section will explain how to build and run the game.

+### :left_right_arrow: Both operating systems

+In case you would like to train your neural network, SwingUp offers three ways to calculate the current reward.

 ### :apple: MacOS
 Simply run following commands in our favorite cmd - I prefer iTerm2 and zshell.